Corey Seager Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.69 team ERA that ranks second across all MLB pitching staffs.
+- The Rays' 3.71 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to allow the ninth-fewest home runs in baseball (101 total, one per game).
+- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (103 total, 1.1 per game).

-- His last appearance was on Saturday, July 8 against the Atlanta Braves, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- Littell (0-1) takes the mound for the Rays to make his third start this season.

-- The 22-year-old has put up an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .265 batting average against him.
+- In his most recent appearance -- in relief on Sunday, July 9 -- the right-hander threw two innings against the Atlanta Braves, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.